vttale/serve-stale/README.md

    authors to implement in their codebases.
 The processing of serve- stale is a local operation, and consistent variables between deployments are not needed for interoperability.
-However, we would like to highlight the impact of various variables.
+However, we would like to highlight the impact of various implementation choices, starting with the timers involved.

    The most obvious of these is the maximum stale timer.
 If this variable is too large it could cause excessive cache memory usage,